+- quality and safety markers

+- the health system quality dashboard

-- the Atlas of Healthcare Variation22
+- the Atlas of Healthcare Variation

-- patient experience explorers23
+- patient experience explorers

-- the Measures Library24
+- the Measures Library

-- the adverse events dashboard.25
+- the adverse events dashboard.

-Our ongoing measurement and intelligence work is essential to our role and responsibilities within the GPS on Health 2024-27.26 We support the health sector to understand whether improvement efforts are working across the identified health targets (including non-communicable diseases and modifiable factors) as enablers of change, to bring urgency and accountability.
-More information is provided within discussion of SPE deliverable 4 below.
+Our ongoing measurement and intelligence work is essential to our role and responsibilities within the GPS on Health 2024-27.
+We support the health sector to understand whether improvement efforts are working across the identified health targets (including noncommunicable diseases and modifiable factors) as enablers of change, to bring urgency and accountability.
+More information is provided within discussion of SPE deliverable 4 following.

-We also publish in a range of publications such as academic journals, popular press and formal Te Tāhū Hauora publications, such as our annual A window on the quality of Aotearoa New Zealand's health care series.27 Our information is transparent and readily available to the sector.
-We make our data, information and evidence readily accessible to the public via our website.28
+We also publish in a range of publications such as academic journals, popular press and formal Te Tāhū Hauora publications, such as our annual A window on the quality of Aotearoa New Zealand's health care series.
+Our information is transparent and readily available to the sector.
+We make our data, information and evidence readily accessible to the public via our website.